cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 CIRRUS_LAST_GREEN_CHANGE | Corresponding to `CIRRUS_LAST_GREEN_BUILD_ID` SHA (used in [`changesInclude`](#supported-functions) and [`changesIncludeOnly`](#supported-functions) functions).
 CIRRUS_PR | PR number if current build was triggered by a PR.
 For example `239`.
 CIRRUS_PR_DRAFT | `true` if current build was triggered by a Draft PR.
+CIRRUS_PR_LABELS | comma separated list of PR's labels if current build was triggered by a PR.
 CIRRUS_TAG | Tag name if current build was triggered by a new tag.
 For example `v1.0` CIRRUS_OS, OS | Host OS.
 Either `linux`, `windows` or `darwin`.
 CIRRUS_TASK_NAME | Task name